realgeoffrey/knowledge/网站前端/gulp使用/README.md

     2. [wap.handlebars](tools/wap.handlebars)
 5. [.eslintrc.js](tools/.eslintrc.js) is for ESLint.

-- For all, I use this for global:
+### For global
+1. General:

+    `npm install cnpm nrm gulp whistle nodemon -g`

+    >Sometimes cnpm will mike a mistake, so that maybe we should use npm instead.
+2. For eslint:

-    `npm install cnpm nrm gulp whistle eslint babel-eslint eslint-config-standard eslint-plugin-html eslint-plugin-import eslint-plugin-node eslint-plugin-promise eslint-plugin-standard -g`
+    `npm install eslint babel-eslint eslint-config-standard eslint-plugin-html eslint-plugin-import eslint-plugin-node eslint-plugin-promise eslint-plugin-standard -g`